jqhoogland/rationalia-starter/LW/Concepts/Roko's Basilisk.md

 Yudkowsky subsequently went into more detail about his thought processes [on Reddit](\"https://www.reddit.com/r/Futurology/comments/2cm2eg/rokos_basilisk/cjjbqqo\"):

 > When Roko posted about the Basilisk, I very foolishly yelled at him, called him an idiot, and then deleted the post.
 >
 > Why I did that is not something you have direct access to, and thus you should be careful about Making Stuff Up, especially when there are Internet trolls who are happy to tell you in a loud authoritative voice what I was thinking, despite having never passed anything even close to an Ideological Turing Test on Eliezer Yudkowsky.
 >
 > Why I yelled at Roko: Because I was caught flatfooted in surprise, because I was indignant to the point of genuine emotional shock, at the concept that somebody who thought they'd invented a brilliant idea that would cause future AIs to torture people who had the thought, had promptly posted it to the public Internet.
 In the course of yelling at Roko to explain why this was a bad thing, I made the further error — keeping in mind that I had absolutely no idea that any of this would ever blow up the way it did, if I had I would obviously have kept my fingers quiescent — of not making it absolutely clear using lengthy disclaimers that my yelling did not mean that I believed Roko was right about CEV-based agents torturing people who had heard about Roko's idea.
 It was obvious to me that no CEV-based agent would ever do that and equally obvious to me that the part about CEV was just a red herring; I more or less automatically pruned it from my processing of the suggestion and automatically generalized it to cover the entire class of similar scenarios and variants, variants which I considered obvious despite significant divergences (I forgot that other people were not professionals in the field).
-This class of all possible variants did strike me as potentially dangerous as a collective group, even though it did not occur to me that Roko's original scenario might be right — that was obviously wrong, so my brain automatically generalized it. \[...\]
+This class of all possible variants did strike me as potentially dangerous as a collective group, even though it did not occur to me that Roko's original scenario might be right — that was obviously wrong, so my brain automatically generalized it. \[…\]
 >
 > What I considered to be obvious common sense was that you did not spread potential information hazards because it would be a crappy thing to do to someone.
 The problem wasn't Roko's post itself, about CEV, being correct.
 That thought never occurred to me for a fraction of a second.
 The problem was that Roko's post seemed near in idea-space to a large class of potential hazards, all of which, regardless of their plausibility, had the property that they presented no potential benefit to anyone.
 They were pure infohazards.
 The only thing they could possibly do was be detrimental to brains that represented them, if one of the possible variants of the idea turned out to be repairable of the obvious objections and defeaters.
 So I deleted it, because on my worldview there was no reason not to.
 I did not want LessWrong.com to be a place where people were exposed to potential infohazards because somebody like me thought they were being clever about reasoning that they probably weren't infohazards.
 On my view, the key fact about Roko's Basilisk wasn't that it was plausible, or implausible, the key fact was just that shoving it in people's faces seemed like a fundamentally crap thing to do because there was no upside.
 >
 > Again, I deleted that post not because I had decided that this thing probably presented a real hazard, but because I was afraid some unknown variant of it might, and because it seemed to me like the obvious General Procedure For Handling Things That Might Be Infohazards said you shouldn't post them to the Internet.
-If you look at the original SF story where the term \\"basilisk\\" was coined, it's about a mind-erasing image and the.... trolls, I guess, though the story predates modern trolling, who go around spraypainting the Basilisk on walls, using computer guidance so they don't know themselves what the Basilisk looks like, in hopes the Basilisk will erase some innocent mind, for the lulz.
+If you look at the original SF story where the term \\"basilisk\\" was coined, it's about a mind-erasing image and the…. trolls, I guess, though the story predates modern trolling, who go around spraypainting the Basilisk on walls, using computer guidance so they don't know themselves what the Basilisk looks like, in hopes the Basilisk will erase some innocent mind, for the lulz.
 These people are the villains of the story.
 The good guys, of course, try to erase the Basilisk from the walls.
 Painting Basilisks on walls is a crap thing to do.
 Since there was no upside to being exposed to Roko's Basilisk, its probability of being true was irrelevant.
 And Roko himself had thought this was a thing that might actually work.
 So I yelled at Roko for violating basic sanity about infohazards for stupid reasons, and then deleted the post.
 He, by his own lights, had violated the obvious code for the ethical handling of infohazards, conditional on such things existing, and I was indignant about this.

-## Big-picture questions
+## Big-picture Questions

 Several other questions are raised by Roko's basilisk, beyond the merits of Roko's original argument or *Less Wrong*'s moderation policies: